 Your will is “official” as long as it meets the criteria above—there’s no need to even engage a lawyer (although it’s almost always a good idea.)
 In Quebec, however, the requirements can be somewhat different.
 Be sure to consult with a professional familiar with estate laws in Quebec (or any other province where you’ll be drafting and using your will.)A will could be kept in a safety deposit box at a bank or right in your home.
 A copy (or original) could be kept by the lawyer or notary who drafted the document.In either case, inform your loved ones where they can find this information in the case of your death or incapacitation.
 It will make it that much easier to start settling your affairs in the smoothest way possible.

 Your estate plan is not a “one and done” deal.
 There are a few things that could cause you to revisit and revise your estate plan.
 For example, you may experience major life events such as marriage, divorce or the birth of a child.
 Also, there may be factors outside of your control like changes in certain laws that could affect how your estate is handled in your country or province.
+It's also important to review who you've named as executor on a somewhat regular basis.
+For example, many young people name a parent as the executor under their Will at a time when that decision makes a lot of sense.
+But, as Arin Klug, Co-Founder & COO of Epilogue notes, "as time goes on, they may no longer be the best person for the job anymore, so it's a good idea to revisit your choice of executor every few years."
 In all of these cases, you will need to revisit and update your estate plan.

 Estate planning checklist: